Truck Accident Lawyer Fort Lauderdale and Broward County, FL

 Manufacturing company maintenance: There are also cases where an accident happens due to a defective part on a truck.
 The vehicle and\or part defect could cause a truck tire blowout, brake malfunction or more.

 On an average, a large truck weighs more than 10,000 pounds.
 Sharing the road with one of these will get the attention of most regular size car drivers.
 Unfortunately, the same cannot always be said for the truck driver who is sharing the road with the much smaller vehicles we drive.
 When a truck hits a car, this usually results in serious injuries or a truck accident death.
 The Fort Lauderdale and Miami truck accident attorneys at MADALON LAW understand the intricacies and efforts needed to make sure all negligent parties are held liable.
-Choosing the right truck accident firm can be the difference between an incredibly large settlement – and no settlement at all.
+Choosing the right truck accident firm in Fort Lauderdale and Broward, FL. can be the difference between an incredibly large settlement – and no settlement at all.